API Stability Long-Term

 Some arguments may be required, as indicated in the Required column.
 For some fields, this column indicates that a result will always be returned for this column.

-Table last updated: May 9, 2025
+Table last updated: Oct 3, 2025

-AssetPermission Long-TermThe permission is for assets.
+AssetPermission Long-TermThe type of permission is related to assets.

-OrganizationManagementPermission Long-TermThe permission is for organization management.
+OrganizationManagementPermission Long-TermThe permission is for the management of an organization.

-OrganizationPermission Long-TermThe permission is for the organization.
+OrganizationPermission Long-TermThe permission is based on an organization.

 SystemPermission Long-TermThe permission is for the system.